Reading progress: 0%

 Fleet Foxes also used images of the countryside.
 The lyrics often talked about the changing seasons, natural landscapes, and the cycles of nature.
 But the tone wasn’t just nostalgic.
 The songs suggested longing for connection in uncertain times.
 The images of the countryside were used as a metaphor, not as a way to escape.

-The band’s rise happened at the same time as the peak of the blog era.
-Online music publications quickly turned their debut into a major topic, turning it into a widely discussed release among indie fans.
-Bon Iver’s work is known for its solo narrative, while Fleet Foxes emphasized group cohesion.
-Harmony became their way to feel closer.
+The band’s rise coincided with the peak of the blog era.
+Online publications quickly made their debut a major topic among indie listeners.
+Where Bon Iver emphasized solitude, Fleet Foxes emphasized group cohesion.
+Harmony became their way of creating intimacy.

-This group effort shows that indie folk isn’t about being lonely.
-The genre created space for shared feeling.
-The harmonies felt intimate because of interplay, not merely softness.
-They became close by interacting with each other.
+This group approach shows that indie folk is not only about solitude.
+The genre also made room for shared feeling.
+The harmonies felt intimate because of interaction, not merely because they were soft.

-Fleet Foxes’ success also showed that it’s still possible to make folk music in the digital age.
+Fleet Foxes’ success also showed that folk-derived music could still thrive in the digital age.
 Independent labels and online distribution let them reach international audiences without following mainstream pop formulas.
-The band’s careful arrangements showed that acoustic textures could still resonate widely.
+Their careful arrangements showed that acoustic textures could still resonate widely.

 Fleet Foxes shows how tradition can be revisited without imitation in the broader arc from revival to indie.
 The harmonies reminded people of music from past decades, but the emotional tone reflected concerns that are current today.
 The voice singing alone was still important in indie culture, but harmony showed listeners that intimacy could also be shared.